pmndrs/use-cannon/readme.md

 const [ref, api] = useBox(() => ({ mass: 1 }))
 ```

-4. Now take your object, it could be a mesh, line, gltf, anything.
-Tie it to the reference you have just received.
-The object will then be affected by gravity and other objects subscribed to the physics world.
+4. Take your object, it could be a mesh, line, gltf, anything, and tie it to the reference you have just received.
+Et voilà, it will now be affected by gravity and other objects inside the physics world automatically.

 ```jsx
 <mesh ref={ref} geometry={...} material={...} />